RohitArora7/Project-bashtor.com/README.md

 Stop Script : Ctrl + e : Stop the script from executing.\
 Open file : Ctrl + o : open the file.\
 Save file : Ctrl + s : save the file.
+Select cmd and run in background : Ctrl + l : Incase you wanna run command in local machine rather than in VM

 > TERMINAL SHORTCUT